Lynch Hunt

-Lynch Hunt (born November 23, 1975) is an American author and prison reform activist.
+Lynch Hunt is an American author and prison reform activist.
 His book Prison to Prosperity (2019) was the basis and inspiration for US H.R.
 4369, the proposed Prison to Prosperity Act, introduced by Rep. Mark Walker.

-Early life

-Lynch Hunt was born in Riverhead, New York and grew up in Beverly, New Jersey, one of three children raised by his mother.
-He attended Palmyra High School in Palmyra, New Jersey, and Upsala College in East Orange, New Jersey.

 Arrest

 On September 20, 2003, he was arrested for conspiracy to distribute cocaine and crack cocaine.
 He was subsequently convicted and served ten years in prison.
 He was released on July 12, 2012.

-Personal life

-Lynch Hunt married Wendy Hunt on March 23, 2012.
-He has one biological daughter and two stepdaughters.
-He currently lives in Greensboro, North Carolina, where he runs a gym, AWOL Fitness.